ujiro99/logcatf/README.md

 You can execute a command when a keyword  matched to Logcat.

     -o, --on=ON            regex to trigger a COMMAND.
-    -c, --command=COMMAND  COMMAND will be executed on regex mathed.
+    -c, --command=COMMAND  COMMAND will be executed on regex matched.
                            In COMMAND, you can use parsed logcat as shell variables.

     ex) -o "MY_APP.*Error" -c "echo \${message} > error.log"

     * You need to escape a dollar sign.